ssea-lab/DL4ETI/README.md

 # DL4ETI
 ## Data
-Dataset for our experiment will release soon.
+Dataset for our experiment will be released soon.

 ## Requirements
 1. Python version >= 3.6.5